Katerina Katakalides

 Katerina Ana Katakalides (born May 8, 1998) is an American model and beauty pageant titleholder who won the Teen Miss New York competition in 2016.
 She represented New York at Teen Miss Earth United States 2016.
 She was placed in the Top 6 at the United States of America's Miss pageant.

 Early life

 Katakalides was born in New Hyde Park, New York, on May 8, 1998, and is of Greek and Ecuadorian descent.
-She grew up in Whitestone, Queens and attended Dominican Academy.
-She later moved to Minnesota in order to attend Carleton College and graduated with her Bachelor’s Degree in Sociology and Anthropology with minors in Africana Studies, Educational Studies, and Public Policy.
+She grew up in Whitestone, Queens, and attended Dominican Academy.
+She later moved to Minnesota in order to attend Carleton College and graduated with a bachelor's degree in Sociology and Anthropology, with minors in Africana Studies, Educational Studies, and Public Policy.

 Pageantry

 Miss American Teen 2016

 In November 2015, Katakalides represented New York at the Miss American Teen pageant under the title Miss Empire State.
 While at this pageant, hosted in Orlando, Florida, she won the Academic Achievement award.